joy-dutta/SEEMS/README.md

 1. **Plain-language experiment guide**

    Explains the real-world analogy, EV/FCS/MCV setup, controller modes, EV and operator intents, result columns, and interpretation of the normal and extended evaluations.
+File name: "AGENTIC_EXPERIMENT_GUIDE_EASY_READ"

 2. **Technical recreation guide**

    Provides the mathematical formulas, queueing logic, satisfaction calculation, MCV deployment rules, bounded LLM contract, controller definitions, output files, and parameter values needed to recreate the experiment.
+File name: "AGENTIC_EXPERIMENT_RECREATION_TECHNICAL_GUIDE"

 Together, these documents expand the compact proof-of-concept section in the IEEE Network article.
 The article itself is space-limited, while the repository documents provide the full practical and technical detail for reviewers and future researchers.